Euro 2022 schedule: Here is the full TV schedule for Euro 2022 knockout stages and list of pundits

 Delayed by a year owing to the coronavirus pandemic, the opening game of Euro 2022 opened on July 6, as a record attendance of almost 70,000 at Manchester United’s Old Trafford watched England Lionesses defeated Austria 1-0 thanks to a first half goal from Beth Mead.

-Tickets have been flying out, with women’s football fans desperate to their hands on tickets and grab a sight off some of Europe’s best players, such as Beth Mead, Wendie Renard and Mapi Leon.
+Tickets have been flying out, with women’s football fans desperate to their hands on tickets and grab a sight off some of Europe’s best players, such as Beth Mead, Wendie Renard and Vivianne Miedema.

 Unlike last year’s men’s Euros, stadiums will be able to offer their full capacity and is already official the biggest tournament in women’s football history – while tickets for the final, which takes place at Wembley Stadium, sold out after just an hour.